AznBlusuazn/CTGLedger/README.txt

 - Added exit dialog
 - Added update checker and CTGUpdater.exe updater code
 - Added version variables to mem as needed
+- Renamed Main form to MainMenu to avoid naming conflicts
+- Created ledger form with data grid
+- Created query to get Category Name from the Category table
+- Added function to add a row to the Ledger grid with correct readable formatting

 =============================================